 (I get excited even typing it!)

-At this winter’s CHA show (don’t know what CHA is?
-Check it out here!), Silhouette released a new Double Sided Adhesive Started Kit including all the bells and whistles to making fabulous glitter projects.
+At this winter’s CHA show, Silhouette released a new Double Sided Adhesive Starter Kit including all the bells and whistles to making fabulous glitter projects.
 I didn’t use everything in the kit, but I did have some of the same Silhouette Double Sided Adhesive Sheets from a previous project so I thought I would give it a whirl!